Kimberly B. Herman

 - Represented PayPal Media Network in its acquisition by PayPal, a division of eBay, Inc.

-- Manages intellectual property diligence for clients' acquisition and divestiture activities.
+- Manages intellectual property diligence for clients' acquisition and divestiture activities as well as financings and credit facilities.

 - Protect Your Website’s Look and Feel from Copycats